 Baby’s first Christmas.
 This was part of a January 2017 piece in Irish Examiner about my lactation consultant, Orla Dorgan.
 Yes, I’m really breastfeeding.
 The hand knit shawl is Corona by Carol Feller.
 My weight was around 168, all in my thighs and posterior.

-Here I am summer 2017, exactly 12.5 months after the second pregnancy photo was taken.
-I weighed 172 pounds.
-Yes, the same as when I was 32 weeks pregnant with my second child.
+Here I am summer 2017, exactly 12.5 months after the second pregnancy photo (navy dress) was taken.
+I weighed 172 pounds – The same as when I was 32 weeks pregnant with my second child.

 I gained 11 pounds last summer, mostly because I stopped producing breastmilk but my appetite didn’t get the memo.
 Here is a photo of me a month later.
 I weighed about 178 here, but a month later I tipped the scales at 183.